chenchunyu88/BATools/README.md

 This package implements Bayesian model using  Markov Chain Monte Carlo (MCMC) and expectation maximization (EM) algorithm for various Bayesian models.

-The window based approach presented at ICGQ5 will be uploaded in the next few day.
-Contact Chunyu Chen at chenchunyu88@gmail.com for more information.

 The package is under developement, but it is functional.

 To install the package you can follow the